 Prior to entering the job search, you must read and accept the following United Regional Pledge of Excellence.
-After you review this information, please scroll to the bottom of the page and click I Accept, and you will be directed to My Job Finder.
+After you review this information, click I Accept at the bottom of the page and you will be directed to My Job Finder.

 Pledge of Excellence